BinaryMuse/fluxxor/site/contents/getting-started/quick-start.md

 Let's build out our UI with React.
 Don't forget `/** @jsx React.DOM */` at the top of the file if you're using JSX!

 Our top-level `Application` component will use the [FluxMixin](/documentation/flux-mixin.html) as well as the [StoreWatchMixin](/documentation/store-watch-mixin.html) to make our lives a bit easier.
-It will iterate over the array of todos and emit a `TodoItem` component for each one.
+The component will iterate over the array of todos and emit a `TodoItem` component for each one.

 We'll also add a quick form for adding new todo items, and a button for clearing completed todos.